 The key to Delta, Colorado’s historical significance is its pioneer heritage.
 The Delta County Historical Museum features items from this critical era of the town’s history, as well as other periods.
 Visit the museum to see pioneer housewares, toys, clothing, and farm and ranch equipment.

 In nearby towns of Delta County, you can see visit other interesting sites.
 In Paonia, visit the Bowie Schoolhouse and see students’ textbooks and desks.
 In Hotchkiss, the Hotchkiss-Crawford Museum features items from the late 1800s and early 1900s that were important to everyday life in this region.

-While this town is full of historical treasures, Delta is also known as the Gateway to the Canyons.
+While this town is full of historical treasures, Delta is also known as the Gateway to the Canyons—all the more reason to rent a Jeep and see all the beautiful sites.
 Explore the surrounding countryside in an off-road car rental from Diff.—book now to start your journey.